astronomer/airflow-guides/guides/airflow-scaling-workers.md

 ### DAG-level Airflow Settings

 DAG-level settings apply only to specific DAGs and are defined in your DAG code.
 You should modify DAG-level settings if you want to performance tune a particular DAG, especially in cases where that DAG is hitting an external system (e.g. an API or database) that might cause performance issues if hit too frequently.
-When a there's a setting at both the DAG-level and environment-level, the DAG-level setting takes precedence.
+When a setting exists at both the DAG-level and environment-level, the DAG-level setting takes precedence.

 There are three primary DAG-level Airflow settings that users can define in code: